-- Lectures.
+• Lectures.
 Class lectures may include a video introduction to the specific supply chain concepts being covered and follow a slide deck presentation of the material to transfer the supply chain knowledge to the students.
-Lectures make use of practical examples from business and industry, and interactive group exercises to help ensure thorough comprehension of the material. - End-of-Chapter Quizzes.
+Lectures make use of practical examples from business and industry, and interactive group exercises to help ensure thorough comprehension of the material.

+- End-of-Chapter Quizzes.
 Quizzes are used to verify students' comprehension of the material through a series of questions and answers to reinforce the transfer of knowledge.
-Instructor and students to review at beginning of next class.
-Responses are formally graded, and the system provides for students to continue to review and retest their knowledge of the material, and to prepare and study for tests in the course.

-- Group Research Project with Presentation.
+Instructor and students receive immediate feedback on comprehension.
+Responses are formally graded, and the system provides for students to continue to review and retest their knowledge of the material, and to prepare and study for tests in the course. - Group Case Study.
+Students are assigned (4-6 students per group) to a group case study.
+A case study will be assigned to the groups to reinforce supply chain concepts taught in the course and to provide an opportunity for students to practice and demonstrate their analytical skills in solving supply chain management problems.
+The group aspect of the case study will also provide students an opportunity to practice teamwork, communication and collaboration skills.
+The resulting paper will allow students to demonstrate their writing skills and practice composition and information organization skills as well. - Group Research Project with Presentation.
 Students are assigned (4-6 students per group) to a group research project.
 The groups will select a company to profile and research that company's supply chain to present to the instructor and their peers.
 The group aspect of the research project will also provide students an opportunity to practice teamwork, communication and collaboration skills.
 Groups must work together as a team to research the company's supply chain following a prescribed outline of elements to include, develop and deliver a presentation.
 Each student must individually participate in the research, development and delivery of the presentation.
-Group presentations are limited to 30-45 minutes total so student teams must be thorough but also clear and concise in their communications. - Tests.
+Group presentations are limited to ()-() minutes total so student teams must be thorough but also clear and concise in their communications. - Tests.
 The course includes three non-cumulative tests to formally assess students' knowledge and comprehension.
-Tests may consist of true/false, multiple choice, and short answer questions.
+Tests consist of true/false, multiple choice, and short answer questions.